 Data Used Against You

-Customers don't typically have access to MDS figures but sites like CarGurus do show them days on lot which is a cruder version of the same supply and demand factors applied to the local market and they will use it against you.
-If you allow your units to age beyond the average they will know and will expect to be able to negotiate a discount because the unit is aged.
-Monitoring your market position relative to competitors and MDS and adjusting accordingly will ensure that you remain within market parameters instead of being on your back foot with customers.
+Customers don't typically have access to MDS figures, but sites like CarGurus do show days on lot.
+This is a cruder version of the same supply and demand factors applied to the local market and they can use it against you.
+If you allow your units to age beyond the average they will expect to be able to negotiate a discount because the unit is aged.
+Monitoring your market position relative to competitors and MDS and adjusting accordingly will ensure that you remain within market parameters instead of being on your back foots.